What is TechInPractice?

 The Problem Nobody Talks About

 This knowledge does not appear in any computer science curriculum.
-It is not in any YouTube course.
-It lives only in the heads of experienced professionals β€” and it takes years to accumulate through osmosis on the job.
+It is not in any YouTube tutorial or online bootcamp.
+It lives in the heads of people who have spent ten or fifteen years working in a specific industry — and it gets passed down informally, through years of sitting next to the right people and asking the right questions.

-You can write a microservice β€” but do you understand why insurance policies have endorsements?
+You can build a microservice — but do you know why insurance policies have endorsements and how they affect premium recalculation?

-You can design a database β€” but do you know why banking systems have shadow ledgers?
+You can design a database schema — but do you know why core banking systems maintain a shadow ledger alongside the main ledger?

-You can build an API β€” but do you know what happens in a healthcare pre-authorization flow?
+You can write an integration test — but do you know what happens in a healthcare prior authorisation flow and where it typically breaks?

-You can optimize a query β€” but do you understand supply chain ETA recalculation logic?
+You can optimise a slow query — but do you understand why supply chain systems recalculate ETAs differently for air freight versus ground?

 What TechInPractice Is